AdguardTeam/AdGuardHome/HACKING.md

  *  Decorate `break`, `continue`, `fallthrough`, `return`, and other function exit points with empty lines unless it's the only statement in that block.

+ *  Don't group type declarations together.
+Unlike with blocks of `const`s, where a `iota` may be used or where all constants belong to a certain type, there is no reason to group `type`s.

  *  Use `gofumpt --extra -s`.